Lug width measuring Nomos Club 18mm vintage leather strap

 1. Erwin J.M.J.J. says:

 The lug width of my Festina watch is 28 mm.
-Do you also have NATO watch straps that fit this lug width?
+Do you also have nylon watch straps that fit this lug width?

 Kind regards,